John Fortner Award

 Any current member of the TOEA may either self-nominate or nominate someone else for this award as long as they meet the following criteria:

-1. Be a current member of TOEA.
+1. Is a current member of TOEA.

 4. May be either an active or retired educator.

-9. Assumes responsibility for her/his professional growth and evidence of professional commitment through membership and involvement in local, state, and national professional organizations.
+9. Assumes responsibility for her/his professional growth and shows evidence of professional commitment through membership and involvement in local, state, and national professional organizations.

 The award recipient will be recognized at the TOEA workshop and presented with a keepsake.